aileot/ex-colors.nvim/README.md

 **A.** Not at all.
-You can create hard forks of your favorite colorschemes with this plugin -- no permissions from _me_ is required;
+You can create hard forks of your favorite colorschemes with this plugin -- you don't need _my_ permissions;
 however, the forks **could** be misappropriating the original colorscheme of _the authors and maintainers_.
 Remember to pay due respects to their efforts.